 Please note that a claim cannot be made for a 4 week period until after that period has finished otherwise the business will not know whether it has continued to pay its employees or whether it is adversely affected for that period.

-An application for the first 4 weeks period can be made anytime before the 31 May 2020.
-For the other 4 week claims applications must be made no later than 30 days after the end of the month in which the payments of salary were made.
+Applications for claim periods must be made no later than 30 days after the end of the month in which the payments of salary were made.